Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing: Supplemental Experiments

-We provide more examples of how increasing or decreasing weights impact motion (de-)emphasizing and erasing.
+This experiment is an extension of the experiment shown in~\cref{fig:emphasis}.
+We provide more examples of how increasing or decreasing weights impact motion (de-)emphasis and erasing.
 As seen in \cref{fig:emph_supp}, the attention maps illustrate that reducing the weights (\eg, $\downarrow 0.05$ and $\downarrow 0.10$) results in less activations, while increasing weights (\eg, $\uparrow 0.33$ and $\uparrow 1.00$) leads to more activations.
 The vanilla map serves as a reference without any adjustments.
-However, as indicated, excessively high weights such as $\uparrow 1.00$ introduce some artifacts, emphasizing the need for careful tuning of weights to maintain the integrity of the generated motion outputs.
+However, as indicated, excessively high weights such as $\uparrow 1.00$ introduce some artifacts, emphasis the need for careful tuning of weights to maintain the integrity of the generated motion outputs.
 This demonstrates the importance of careful weight tuning to achieve the desired motion emphasis or erasure.
 Compared to \cref{fig:emph_supp}a, \cref{fig:emph_supp}b shows two fewer trajectories.
-This reduction is due to the de-emphasizing effect, where the character's second jump was not fully executed, resulting in just an arm motion (\cref{fig:emphasizing-2}).
+This reduction is due to the de-emphasis effect, where the character's second jump was not fully executed, resulting in just an arm motion.
 Consequently, the two actions became distinguishable, leading to fewer detected two trajectories.
-In \cref{fig:emph_supp}c, the second jumping has been completely erased, resulting in only one trajectory, further demonstrating how de-emphasizing significantly affects motion execution.
+In \cref{fig:emph_supp}c, the second jumping has been completely erased, resulting in only one trajectory, further demonstrating how de-emphasis significantly affects motion execution.

-\subsection{What is the Difference between Motion (De-)emphasizing in MotionCLR and Adjusting Classifier-free Guidance Weights?}

-In this part, we would like to discuss the difference between reweighting the cross-attention map and adjusting classifier-free guidance weights.

-As shown in \cref{tab:cfg_ablation}, we ablate how different $w$s affect the results.
-The results suggest that adjustment of $w$ impacts the quality of generated results, making $w = 2.5$ an effective choice.
-When $w$ increases, the text-motion alignment increases consistently, and the generation quality (FID) requires a trade-off.

-\textbf{However}, as the classifier-free guidance mainly works for the semantic alignment between text and motion, it cannot control the weight of each word.
-We take the ``\texttt{a man jumps.}'' as an example for a fair comparison, which is the case used in the main text\footnote{Suggested to refer to \cref{fig:emphasizing} for comparison.}.
-As shown in \cref{fig:cfg_ablation}, the generated motions with different $w$ values illustrate that $w$ \textbf{cannot} influences both the height and frequency of the jump.
-Nevertheless, the classifier-free guidance is limited in its ability to control more detailed aspects, such as the exact height and number of actions.
-Therefore, while $w$ improves text-motion alignment, it cannot achieve fine-grained adjustments.